 A Leather Sheath Can Be Styled for the Office

 Leather sheaths are often considered as party dresses.
-However, when they are not super short, you can get more wear out of them.
-Just style them like a normal solid color jumper for the office.
+However, when you buy one in around the knee length, you can wear them in your everyday life.
+You can even style them like a normal solid color jumper for the office when your work dress code allows leather.

 Stylist tip: It’s easier when the leather isn’t shiny or black.